Giovanni Lajolo

 Giovanni Lajolo (born 3 January 1935) is an Italian cardinal and former president of the Pontifical Commission for Vatican City State and president of the Governorate of Vatican City State.

 Early life and ordination

 Giovanni Lajolo was born on 3 January 1935 in Novara, Italy.
 He studied at the Seminary of Novara, the Pontifical Roman Seminary, and the Pontifical Gregorian University where he earned a licentiate in philosophy in 1955 and a licentiate in theology in 1959.
 He was ordained a priest on 29 April 1960.
-He entered the University of Munich where he studied for a doctorate in canon law which he was awarded in 1965.
+He entered LMU Munich where he studied for a doctorate in canon law which he was awarded in 1965.
 Then, in 1965, he entered the elite Pontifical Ecclesiastical Academy to study diplomacy, leaving in 1968.

 Secretariat of State

 He entered the service of the Secretariat of State in 1970.
 He worked in the nunciature in Germany, collaborating with Corrado Bafile, future cardinal, from 1970 to November 1974.
 He was a staff member of the Council for Public Affairs of the Church from November 1974.
 He was named counsellor of nunciature on 1 January 1983.
 He closely followed the negotiations that led to the signing, in 1984, of the revision of the concordat between Italy and Holy See.